Unicode: Mapping and encodings

 In UTF-32 and UCS-4, one 32-bit code unit serves as a fairly direct representation of any character's code point (although the endianness, which varies across different platforms, affects how the code unit manifests as a byte sequence).
 In the other encodings, each code point may be represented by a variable number of code units.
-UTF-32 is widely used as an internal representation of text in programs (as opposed to stored or transmitted text), since every Unix operating system that uses the gcc compilers to generate software uses it as the standard "wide character" encoding.
-Some programming languages, such as Seed7, use UTF-32 as an internal representation for strings and characters.
+UTF-32 is widely used as an internal representation of text in programs (as opposed to stored or transmitted text), since every Unix operating system that uses the GCC compilers to generate software uses it as the standard "wide character" encoding.
 Recent versions of the Python programming language (beginning with 2.2) may also be configured to use UTF-32 as the representation for Unicode strings, effectively disseminating such encoding in high-level coded software.

 Punycode, another encoding form, enables the encoding of Unicode strings into the limited character set supported by the ASCII-based Domain Name System (DNS).
 The encoding is used as part of IDNA, which is a system enabling the use of Internationalized Domain Names in all scripts that are supported by Unicode.
 Earlier and now historical proposals include UTF-5 and UTF-6.

 GB18030 is another encoding form for Unicode, from the Standardization Administration of China.
 It is the official character set of the People's Republic of China (PRC).
 BOCU-1 and SCSU are Unicode compression schemes.
 The April Fools' Day RFC of 2005 specified two parody UTF encodings, UTF-9 and UTF-18.

 Adoption

 Unicode, in the form of UTF-8, has been the most common encoding for the World Wide Web since 2008.
 It has near-universal adoption, and much of the non-UTF-8 content is found in other Unicode encodings, e.g. UTF-16.
-As of 2024, UTF-8 accounts for on average 97.8% of all web pages (and 987 of the top 1,000 highest-ranked web pages).
+As of 2024, UTF-8 accounts for on average 98.3% of all web pages (and 983 of the top 1,000 highest-ranked web pages).
 Although many pages only use ASCII characters to display content, UTF-8 was designed with 8-bit ASCII as a subset and almost no websites now declare their encoding to only be ASCII instead of UTF-8.
 Over a third of the languages tracked have 100% UTF-8 use.